semiologic/mediacaster/readme.txt

 = Help Me! =

-The [Semiologic forum](http://forum.semiologic.com) is the best place to report issues.
+The [Semiologic Support Page](https://www.semiologic.com/support/) is the best place to report issues.

 == Installation ==

 1. Upload the plugin folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

 == Change Log ==

+= 2.1.1 =

+- Development has ceased on this plugin.
+Updated source and readme accordingly

 = 2.1 =